 Dr. Desai says, “Our objective in this kind of reconstructive surgery is to make sure strangers don’t do a double-take when you’re out in public, such as at the grocery store.”

 Today Jen is getting back to her busy life.
 The exhaustion she felt after surgery, along with some thyroid issues, are resolving.
 She’s looking forward to resuming her career as a social worker now that all the kids are in school.

 Jen’s family is recovering as well.
 The couple's children are coming to terms with what happened to their mom now that she is out of danger.
 She says the younger kids took the incident more or less in stride, but her eldest was more affected by the event, and wrote a story about what happened to help her sort out some feelings.
 “When I was going through the surgeries, she felt responsible for taking care of me and the rest of the family,” Jen says.

 As far as the possibility of future BCCs, Jen is realistic: “I'll get ‘basals’ for the rest of my life, even with sunscreen and hats,” she says.
 “But I'm not worried, because I understand that what happened to my nose was very unusual.”

 She is still grateful that she found the Johns Hopkins team.
 “Dr. Desai has so much experience in doing these surgeries.
 He knew what he was doing and never rushed me.
 Other doctors can address the physical part of treatment, but Dr. D was so beautiful in getting me through the emotional part, too.”

 Basal cell cancers most commonly appear as a small, fleshy bump or nodule on the head, neck or hands.
 Occasionally, these nodules appear on the trunk of the body, usually as flat growths.
-Basal cell carcinoma accounts for the majority of all skin cancers in the United States.
-When promptly detected, basal cell cancers have an excellent record for successful treatment.
+Learn more information about basal cell carcinoma.